The 2025 State of User Research by UserInterviews revealed some pretty disheartening conclusions:

 Summary

-User Experience research might feel shaky right now, but the way researchers work is evolving fast.
-With AI adoption climbing, the real opportunity isn’t using AI to “conduct research for you.”
-It’s using it to make research usable: less manual tagging, less fragmented data, and far less time spent digging through old notes to prove a point.
+User research might feel shaky right now, but the way researchers work is changing fast.
+As AI adoption climbs, the real opportunity isn't using AI to "do the research for you."
+It's using it to make research usable: less manual tagging, less fragmented data, and far less time spent digging through old notes to prove a point.

-In this guide, we tested and compared five popular options with a specific lens on AI features that support researchers (not replace them).
+In this guide I tested and compared seven tools with a specific lens on AI features that support researchers, not replace them.

-- Survicate stands out for end-to-end workflows and a researcher-friendly UI that makes research analysis and insights sharing fast.
+- Survicate stands out for end-to-end workflows and a researcher-friendly UI that makes analysis and sharing fast, with surveys built in.

-- Dovetail is strong for qualitative depth but can get pricey and messy at scale.
+- Dovetail is strong for qualitative depth, but it's pricey and several AI features are still beta.

-- Condens offers classic repository structure, but still leans heavily on manual work
+- Condens offers classic repository structure, but it leans hard on manual work and its AI is underwhelming.

-- Enterpret is powerful for large orgs with lots of sources, though complex and expensive.
+- Enterpret is powerful for large orgs with many sources, though complex and the most expensive here.

-- NotebookLM can help with lightweight synthesis, but lacks the integrations and traceability you need for a true repository.
+- NotebookLM is cheap and easy for lightweight synthesis, but lacks the integrations and traceability of a true repository.

-If you’re choosing a specialized tool to make your further research process smoother, optimize for one thing: getting to credible, source-backed insights faster and making those insights easy for the rest of the org to find, trust, and act on.
+If you're choosing a specialized tool to make research smoother, optimize for one thing: getting to credible, source-backed insights faster, and making those insights easy for the rest of the org to find, trust, and act on.

 FAQ

-1. What is a research repository (and how is it different from a folder in Notion/Drive)?
+What is a research repository, and how is it different from a folder in Notion or Drive?

 A research repository is a centralized system built for research knowledge, not just storage.
-Beyond housing files, it helps you connect insights across studies, search by theme or question, and trace insights back to raw sources (quotes, recordings, surveys).
-Tools like Notion or Drive can store data, but without structured organization and synthesis, they often become static archives that teams don’t use consistently.
+Beyond housing files, it connects insights across studies, lets you search by theme or question, and traces insights back to raw sources (quotes, recordings, surveys).
+Notion or Drive can store data, but without structured organization and synthesis, they become static archives teams stop using.

-3. Is AI in a user research repository actually safe or does it hallucinate?
+Is AI in a research repository actually safe, or does it hallucinate?